billo-ux/unreal-mcp-main/TASKS.md

 - [x] Tools for managing widget hierarchy and dynamic parenting
 - [x] Tools for querying and reporting Unreal logs and diagnostics
 - [x] Tools for error reporting and diagnostics across all tool groups
+- [x] UI widget hierarchy management tools (reorder_widget, remove_widget_from_parent, get_widget_hierarchy): Implementation complete

+### In Progress

-> All UI/editor tool features, widget hierarchy, dynamic widget creation, notifications, diagnostics, and documentation are now implemented and validated.
+> All other UI/editor tool features, widget hierarchy, dynamic widget creation, notifications, diagnostics, and documentation are implemented and validated.

 ---